teknologi-umum/blog/content/the-basics-of-go.md

 But the question now is, how do you handle that if there are multiple users joining at the same time?
 On a normal code, the captcha bot would just wait for each user to solve the captcha, then move to the next user, right?
 But is it ideal?
-What if the second user that's joined just gave a spam message?
+What if the second user who joined just gave a spam message?
 It would be a total chaos.

 So, I came up with this flow: